zaius/docs/content/docs/containers/pushing-containers.md

-Though you are unable to run `docker` commands in your pipelines as this would require being able to be [outside](/docs/faq/can-i-run-docker-commands.html) the container, we have created several *internal* steps in order to interact with docker.
+Though you are unable to run `docker` commands in your pipelines as this would require being able to be [outside](/docs/faq/can-i-run-docker-commands.html) the container, we have created several [internal](/docs/steps/internal-steps.html) [steps](/docs/steps/index.html) in order to interact with docker.

 > Note the `internal/docker-push` step only works with registries that comply with the Docker Registry API.

-Internal [steps](/docs/steps/index.html) are steps that are baked into the wercker [cli](/docs/using-the-cli/available-commands.html) as these interact with the Docker API that is external from the container.
+[Internal steps]](/docs/steps/internal-steps.html) are steps that are baked into the wercker [cli](/docs/using-the-cli/available-commands.html) as these interact with the Docker API that is external from the container.
 From a security perspective we don't want to make this funcionality available from inside the Docker container, and as such have created these *internal* steps.

-In order to push to Docker registries you use the `internal/docker-push` step.
+In order to push to Docker registries you can use the either the `internal/docker-push` or the `internal/docker-scratch-push` step.
+The difference between the steps is that docker-push step pushes the current container and the docker-scratch-push uses a [baseimage](https://docs.docker.com/articles/baseimages/).
+For more details on the `internal/docker-scratch-push` step see [Internal steps]](/docs/steps/internal-steps.html).

 The following examples show how to push to Docker registries such as the [Docker Hub](https://registry.hub.docker.com/) and [Quay.io](http://quay.io) that adhere to the `docker` API.